clinejc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 Project Organization
 ------------
+    ├── .Rprofile          <- Used to activate `renv` for new R sessions launched in the project.
     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.